 This also means that you can’t be “me” and I can’t be “you”.
 You are special in your own “made” and I am special too in my own “brand“, yeah!!!

-But I wonder why we sometimes wanna get approval from people in the society(outside factors) in becoming who we are suppose to be.
+But I wonder why we sometimes want to get approval from people in the society(outside factors) in becoming who we are suppose to be.
 Instead of focussing and getting approval from our inner self (internal factors), we prefer to hearken to people’s opinion.

-Its important I share this with you; before now, I used to be conscious of what people will say concerning me.
+Its important I share this with you; before now, I used to be conscious of people’s opinion about me.
 It got worst that I could do nothing (eat, dress, talk, walk) without thinking of how “Mr A” will look at me or what he will think of me.
 This ate me up and I wasn’t living my own life any more but the life of other people.
 I lost my dignity, my worth and my esteem.
 I lost my value and I couldn’t live my “God-given-life”.

 You should know that When it comes to intra- relationship (your relationship with yourself), you can be your own best friend or biggest enemy pending how you want it with the way you treat yourself.